rcmiller01/test2/README.md

   - Server 2:
     - Handles memory engine, media generation fallback, and background inference tasks.

-> ⚡ This setup provides a blend of fast GPU processing and scalable CPU clustering suitable for multimodal fusion and multi-agent orchestration.
+> ⚡ This setup provides a blend of fast GPU processing and scalable CPU clustering suitable for multimodal fusion and intimate multi-agent orchestration.

 ---